Update: Communique 9 from the steering committee is now available.

 The Queensland Government is committed to ensuring the voices of people with a lived experience of mental ill-health are heard at all levels of the mental health system.

 To support this, a new Queensland mental health consumer peak representative organisation is being established, to be operational in the first half of 2021.

 Queensland Health has funded the establishment of the new organisation, and the Commission will manage all aspects of implementation.

-The work will be led by people with lived experience – through project management, governance, and broader engagement processes.
+The work is being led by people with lived experience – through project management, governance, and broader engagement processes.